-Before making the move to Oregon, Scott spent time playing professional tennis, and was a two-time singles champion (2005 & 2006) at the Denver City Open and the Boulder Open (2005 & 2006).
+Scott also spent time playing professional tennis, and was a two-time singles champion (2005 & 2006) at the Denver City Open and the Boulder Open (2005 & 2006).
 He earned his first ATP world ranking in February of 2004, competing in only his second professional tennis tournament winning four straight matches in Edmonton, Alberta, Canada.
-Scott was a four-year letterwinner for the Lobos (1999-2003), graduating in 2003 with a B.A. in English.

 A native of Colorado Springs, Colo., and a graduate of Mitchell High School, Scott married the former Kaley Morris of Colorado Springs, in 2006.
 They have one daughter, Elle, born on January 1, 2011.